-In an interview, Widad Nabi describes what the words home and future mean to her.
+In an interview, the writer Widad Nabi speaks about what Berlin means to her.

 A city, it has no interest in your identity.